spatie/twitter-labs/README.md

 - `public function getRules(?string ...$ids): PromiseInterface`
   promise resolves to `\Spatie\TwitterLabs\FilteredStream\Responses\Rules\ListRulesResponse`

-⚠ You need to run the event loop to use these endpoints!
+⚠ You need to run the event loop to use these endpoints.

 Basic example that adds a rule: